cjlyl/FKGC-CIAN/README.md

 --device:    "the GPU number"
 ```

-Normally, other args can be set to default values.
+%Normally, other args can be set to default values.
 See ``params.py`` for more details about argus if needed.